PredixDev/predix-analytics-sample/demo-adder-java/README.md

-For more information, see "Analytic Development" in the Predix Analytics Services documentation on Predix IO.
+For more information, see [Java Analytic Development](https://www.predix.io/docs#S1Wl9PHG) in the Predix Analytics Services documentation on Predix IO.